Electric vehicle FAQ

 Where can I charge my electric vehicle?

 We at NF Fleet will help your company choose the right charging device for both your home and workplace.
-With the NF Electric service, you will also have access to all of the charging stations operated by Virta, Helen and K-lataus.
+With the Electric service, you will also have access to all of the charging stations operated by Virta, Helen and K-lataus.

 How long does it take to charge an electric vehicle?